arsingla786/Customer-Retention-Risk-Prediction/README.md

 - Input customer data via a form
 - Predict customer loyalty instantly
 - Simple and clean UI built with Flask and HTML
-- Model, scaler, and encoders are loaded dynamically for prediction
+- Get suggestions based on the prediction